Case studies are like souped-up testimonials that tell the world how amazing your business is, without any self-promotion.

 The point of a case study isn’t to break your hand patting yourself on the back.
 Case studies need to tell a story your customers can superimpose themselves into—your readers must be able to visualize themselves as the hero in your tale for it to be effective.

-If you work with clients in multiple industries, for example, but 80% of your business comes from dog groomers, shouldn’t your case studies (or at least many of them) target dog groomers?
+If you work with clients in multiple industries, for example, but 80% of your business comes from Labradoodle & Goldendoodle breeders, shouldn’t your case studies (or at least many of them) target dog breeders?
 At the very least, your case studies should be written in a way that addresses issues common with most of your clients.

 After reading your case study, your customer should get the impression that: